dxFeed/dxfeed-graal-net-api/README.md

   is a snapshot of the full available market depth for all spreads

 - [x] [AnalyticOrder](https://docs.dxfeed.com/dxfeed/api/com/dxfeed/event/market/AnalyticOrder.html)
-  represents an extension of `Order` introducing analytic information, e.g., adding iceberg-related information to this order
+  is an `Order` extension that introduces analytic information, such as adding iceberg-related information to a given order

 - [x] [Trade](https://docs.dxfeed.com/dxfeed/api/com/dxfeed/event/market/Trade.html)